-However, the view of experts' work as welfare-enhancing rests on the assumption that their judgments reflect the tastes of consumers or, to put it simply, that they can tell consumers what they will like.
-This assumption is questionable on several grounds.
+Yet, the view of experts' work as welfare-enhancing rests on the assumption that their judgments reflect the tastes of consumers.
+Put simply, it assumes that experts agree with consumers on what constitutes a better good and that they can accordingly tell consumers what they will like.
+This assumption is, however, questionable on several grounds.
 First, telling others what they will like supposes an interpersonal comparison of likes and dislikes, against which both economics and psychology warn.
 Robbins (1938, p.
 637), citing Jevons, reminds us, "Every mind is inscrutable to every other mind and no common denominator of feeling is possible."
 Bartoshuk (2014) makes the same point and emphasizes that psychological research shows systematic differences across individuals in the perception of pleasure.

 Second, expert taste may differ from those of laypeople in a systematic way, as the sociological analysis of Bourdieu (1979, 1983) suggests.
 He argues that "experts have specific dispositions (habitus) shaped by their social trajectory" (Bourdieu, 1983, p.
 311).
 In other words, people's tastes are not exogenously given but determined by their personal history and their position in society.
-Insofar as the personal history and the position in society of experts differ from those of laypeople, their tastes are likely different, too.
+Insofar as the personal history and the position in society of experts differ from those of laypeople, their tastes differ too.
 What is more, the objective of experts may not be so much to put their approval on the goods that laypeople will like but to foster their own legitimacy in their field (Bourdieu, 1983), which may give them an incentive to support products that are at odds with the tastes of most of the public.
 The political economy of experts further suggests that signaling what the public will like may not be their main objective.
 Experts are closer to the industries that they assess than laypeople, which can influence their judgment (Dobrescu et al., 2023).
 Firms, advertisers, or commercial interests can try to capture experts' attention and praise (Cameron, 1995).
 Members of the juries awarding prizes are notoriously courted or lobbied by filmmakers, writers, or publishers (English, 2014).
+In line with these presumptions, evidence suggests that expert and lay assessments of product quality can diverge (Holbrook, 1999, Haan et al., 2005, Asmat et al., 2023, Lagios and Méon, 2024).
+This raises two largely unanswered questions that we address in this paper: Why does such a divergence occur, and how - if at all - does it affect consumer welfare?